Weather balloon: History

 One of the first people to use weather balloons was the French meteorologist Léon Teisserenc de Bort.
 Starting in 1896 he launched hundreds of weather balloons from his observatory in Trappes, France.
 These experiments led to his discovery of the tropopause and stratosphere.

+These early weather balloons carried self-recording instruments that would be recovered upon landing, allowing researchers to atmospheric profiles from higher than ever before.

+During the early 20th century, weather balloons expanded to broader upper-atmosphere research, investigating ozone, cosmic rays, and stratospheric circulation.
+Weather balloon observatories were established worldwide across Europe, North America, and Asia.
+The technology advanced even further in the 1920s through the invention of radiosondes, instruments which could relay real-time measurements of temperature, pressure, and humidity through radio signals.
+This innovation allowed the establishment of coordinated global sounding networks that are essential to weather forecasting and climate research today.

 Transosondes, weather balloons with instrumentation meant to stay at a constant altitude for long periods of time to help diagnose radioactive debris from atomic fallout, were experimented with in 1958.

 The drone technology boom has led to the development of weather drones since the late 1990s.

+These drones offered the potential for precise, targeted measurements in areas and weather that would be impossible for balloons.
 These may begin to replace balloons as a more specific means for carrying radiosondes.

 Materials and equipment

 The balloon itself produces the lift, and is usually made of a highly flexible latex material, though chloroprene may also be used.
 The unit that performs the actual measurements and radio transmissions hangs at the lower end of the string, and is called a radiosonde.
 Specialized radiosondes are used for measuring particular parameters, such as determining the ozone concentration.

+To improve data quality, sensor exposure and airflow must be given special attention.
+Radiation shields are used to minimize overheating sensors.
+Recent research concludes that controlling the ascent and descent rates of the balloon can reduce wind related disturbances to sensors, providing more accurate measurements.
+To allow smoother descent, some balloons use dual-balloon configurations or valve-controlled balloons for better data collection on the way down.

 The balloon is usually filled with hydrogen, though helium – a more expensive, but viable option nonetheless – is also frequently used.
 The ascent rate can be controlled by the amount of gas with which the balloon is filled, usually at around 300 m/min.
 Weather balloons may reach altitudes of 40 km or more, limited by diminishing pressures causing the balloon to expand to such a degree (typically by a 100:1 factor) that it disintegrates.
 In this instance the instrument package is usually lost, although a parachute may be employed to help in allowing retrieval of the instrument.
 Above that altitude sounding rockets are used to carry instruments aloft, and for even higher altitudes satellites are used.